codewith-salman/Netflix-Clone/README.md

 <img src="Netflix%20Clone/assets/images/screenshot.PNG" alt="Netflix Clone Screenshot" width="100%"/>

 This project is a static clone of Netflix’s official landing page.
-It was created to practice modern HTML and CSS techniques, along with basic JavaScript for interactivity.
+It was created to practice modern HTML and CSS techniques.

 <p align="right">(<a href="#top">back to top</a>)</p>